Athletics at the 1896 Summer Olympics – Men's 1500 metres: Competition format

 The competition consisted of a single round.

-The track was 330 metres in circumference (unlike modern tracks which are 400 metres), so the race was slightly more than 4.5 laps.
+The track was 330 metres in circumference, unlike modern tracks, which are 400 metres: as such, the race 15 meters longer than 41/2 laps.
 The track had very sharp turns and was made of loose cinders, making running difficult.
-Runners turned clockwise rather than the current counterclockwise turns.
+Runners also turned clockwise, rather than the current counterclockwise turns.

 Records

-Edwin Flack set the initial Olympic record of 4:15.6 in the only race held.
+Edwin Flack set the initial Olympic record of 4:33.2 in the only race held.

 Schedule

 The precise times of the events are not recorded.
 The 1500 metres was the final event of the second day.